MayaUWI/Maya.UWI.github.io/README.md

 * Time-line for questionnaire extended, still in planning phase.
 New expected time to be discussed in group.
 * Questionnaire reviewed and passed inspection with lecturer.
 Adding physical one-on-one interviews or group interviews with current and recently graduated students
 * I will be writing and conducting the one-on-one interviews(Will be added to feasibility study).
 The Interview format and questions were reviewed by team, input was given.
 The ideal sample size is 15, we will accept 13 as the minimum
-* Questionnaire was made public this evening
+* [Questionnaire](https://docs.google.com/forms/d/1rln909jPsF6QTwPKlbZCV4Zkkb7f1zAIsKiwgj9H9M4/edit) was made public this evening
 * Group meeting scheduled for 9:30, to discuss second milestone and app specifications

-* Questionnaire Format
+* Interview questions Format
 	1. Pre-Application explanation
 	   * What is your student id and major?
 	   * Do you keep track of your GPA during the semester?